 Any additional testing after a mammogram will find more things to be checked.
 Some may be cancer, but most will not (known as a false positive).
 To know whether a suspicious finding is cancer or not, further testing and possibly biopsy may be necessary.

 What is it?

-Handheld screening ultrasound (Fig. 7) requires skill on the part of the technologist or radiologist performing the study since she/he must decide whether an abnormality is present and take images while scanning.
-It may be necessary to perform adjustments of the ultrasound machine settings while performing hand-held breast ultrasound to optimize imaging technique.
-On average, handheld screening ultrasound takes about 15 minutes to perform, though it can take longer if there are multiple findings requiring documentation.
-The axilla (area under the arm) can be included as part of the exam.
+Handheld ultrasound (Fig. US-1) requires skill on the part of the technologist or radiologist performing the study to recognize when an abnormality is present and take images while scanning.
+The exam is done with the patient lying on their back.
+The axilla (area under the arm) may or may not be included as part of the exam.
 Following the examination, the images are interpreted and reported by the radiologist.

 How it works